dlbeswick/kreuung-ching/app/platforms/android/app/README.md

-This dir is kept to make sure the F-Droid build has a 'subdir' from which it can start the build.
+This dir should be kept to make sure the F-Droid build has a 'subdir' from which it can start the build.